brgtrainings/brgtrainings.github.io/syllabus/ruby/section-one/index.md

 # Welcome to Section One

-{% include util/highlight.html
+{% include util/note.html
-    text="In this phase, we will try to get familiar with the language." type="success" class="h3"
+    note="In this phase, we will try to get familiar with the language."
 %}

 __Hello!__